igraugar/sofi-image/README.md

 Two further controls apply to every operator. `n_replicas` averages the response over several substitutions, which approximates the expectation the method is defined on rather than the output at one arbitrary point, at a cost that grows linearly with the sample. `taper` blends the substituted values into the surrounding image across a band of pixels measured inwards from the border of a segment, which removes the sharp contour a flat patch introduces.
 Convolutional models react strongly to edges, so part of a measured degradation can be a boundary artifact rather than lost evidence, and the default of zero reproduces the published behavior.
 A band wider than the interior of the smallest segment is announced, since those segments would never be fully neutralized.

 No single operator fits every problem.
-Setting `marginalization="auto"` runs the search once per candidate and keeps the highest degradation score, which treats the choice as a per instance hyperparameter.
-The candidates are the cheap class agnostic operators, so the reading of the ranking never changes without the user asking, and `explanation.perturbation["trials"]` reports what each of them achieved.
+Setting `marginalization="auto"` runs the search once per candidate and keeps the highest degradation score, which treats the choice as a per-instance hyperparameter.
+The candidates are the cheap class-agnostic operators, so the reading of the ranking never changes without the user asking, and `explanation.perturbation["trials"]` reports what each of them achieved.

 ## The noise region and the recovery of fidelity

 Once the informative segments are gone, marginalizing what remains often pushes the response back towards its original state.
 The MoRF curve then climbs after its minimum, and the tail of the ranking that follows that minimum carries no evidence.
 The segment is reported by `noise_onset` and `noise_features`, and it also appears in the printed summary.
 Segments inside it receive no importance weight, since the ranking says nothing about them, and the overlay figures leave them bare.

-On images the recovery is the rule rather than the exception, and the demonstration devotes a section to measuring it.
+On images, the recovery is the rule rather than the exception, and the demonstration devotes a section to measuring it.
 The last point of a curve is the response to an image in which every segment has been replaced, and such an image is uninformative only when the model does not read it as a member of the explained class.
 Whether it does depends on the operator.
-A image replaced everywhere by one constant, or blurred everywhere, is smooth and bright and outside anything the network was trained on, so its response there is arbitrary rather than low, and on the bundled problem it returns almost to the original confidence.
+An image replaced everywhere by one constant, or blurred everywhere, is smooth and bright and outside anything the network was trained on, so its response there is arbitrary rather than low, and on the bundled problem it returns almost to the original confidence.
 An image assembled from the pixels of other patients, which is what `background` and `nearest_unlike` produce, is a genuine radiograph the network classifies on its own merits, and its curve stays down.

 One practical warning follows.
 The operators whose curves recover most also tend to produce the highest degradation scores while never changing the predicted class at any step, which shows up as a sparsity rate of one.
-A score obtained that way rests on the gap between two curves rather than on a decision that was actually overturned, so it has to be read beside the sparsity rate and the noise onset rather than on its own.
+A score obtained that way rests on the gap between two curves rather than on a decision that was actually overturned, so it has to be read alongside the sparsity rate and the noise onset rather than on its own.

 ## The search